 You’re hopeless, useless, burdensome.
 Nothing will ever go well, everyone is always better than you, you’ll never be perfect.
 You want to be liked, but you’re unlovable, and a failure at life.
 Sound familiar?

-But to overcome this, constant and vigilant mindfulness and introspection must be applied.
-To do that however, we must become aware of what these traps are.
+Before doing that, however, we must become aware of what these traps are.

 The 6 Mental Traps

 An assumption is a supposition.
 When we assume, we believe that something is true based on what we think is true – without proof.
 Assumptions can be about others, yourself, or a certain situation in life.
 Assumptions often sound like, for instance, “He treats me this way because ____”, “They think I’m a ____”, “I always do this because ____”.

 Why it ruins your life: Assumptions create a lot of unnecessary emotional and mental pain, especially if you always assume the worst.
 Assumptions can also lead you into making false judgments about others.
 This can harm and even destroy relationships with the people you care about.

 A belief is a conviction that something is true, even if it may not be.
 Often, beliefs are very extremist or black-and-white in nature.
 Beliefs often sound like the following: “I will never be able to speak normally,” “he/she hates me,” “other people are always out to get me,” “no one will ever like me because I’m ugly.”
 Like all mental traps, beliefs are unconsciously held: they can be so deep-rooted that they evade the conscious mind.

 Why it ruins your life: Beliefs are very blinding by nature.
 If they’re false they can also affect your self-worth profoundly as they can be so deeply held.
 And when you struggle with low self-worth, every aspect of your life is negatively impacted and crippled.